Riminder/hrflow-connectors/CONTRIBUTING.md

 ### Commit conventions and review process

 - Make sur your commits are periodical and each commit points to a specific modification of feature and follow the commit type style that follow:
-    - for adding a new feature `feat: add function format in actions.py`
+    - for adding a new feature, or editing a feature outcome: `feat: add function format in actions.py`
-    - for editing : `edit:.....`, for style: `style: reformat with black/add docstrings...`
+    - for editing without changing outcome : `refacto:.....`, for style: `style: reformat with black/add docstrings...`
     - for testing: `test:.....`, for documenting: `doc:.....`, for bugs and fix: `fix...`
     - And so on, and so on